anthonygrees/red_team/README.md

 # Red Team Examples
 Red team examples and sample code.

 The purpose of red team testing is to validate the state of an environment by simulating an attack.
 Red team tests are performed by a group of security professionals.

-These can be:
-  - internal dedicated teams
-  - internal security teams
-  - external paid entities
-  - internal resources from engineering or DevOps who like to tinker!
+Red teams are responsible for testing the organization's detection and response capabilities by attempting to gain access to systems or data covertly.
+  - The team will carry out different attacks, with the flexibility to use different techniques (phishing/spearphishing, exploiting vulnerabilities in software, social engineering, etc.).
+  - The end goal of the red team is to get as much access/data as possible without being detected.
+  - At the end of the engagement, the red team delivers a report of actions taken by their team.
+  - The red team and blue team (which is the internal security team that is responsible for defending against the red team/attackers) compare notes on what was/wasn’t detected, allowing the security team to understand and correct gaps in coverage/detections.

 These examples are simple to run but display behaviours that will test the validity of security systems.

 ### 1. AWS Account Exploit